Stalker Movies: Obsessive Lovers, Friends and Killer Creeps

 The Roommate (2011)

-Leighton Meester of Gossip Girl fame plays a stalker obsessed with her roomate.
-Her roomate also looks a lot like her, which makes for a bizarre film.
+Leighton Meester of Gossip Girl fame plays a stalker obsessed with her roommate.
+Her roommate also looks a lot like her, which makes for a bizarre film.

 College freshman Sara Matthews (Minka Kelly) becomes friends with her assigned roommate Rebecca Evans (Leighton Meester), oblivious to Rebecca’s obsessive nature.
 Rebecca methodically drives a wedge between Sara and anyone who tries to enter her life.
 She also kills Sara’s cat Cuddles in a dryer.
-She even gets Sara’s sister’s name tattooed on her breast to match the tattoo Sara has.
-She even dyes her hair to look more like Sara and stabs a would-be suitor of Sara’s to death.
-When Sara realizes what’s going on, she packs her bags to leave—but will she escape unscathed?
+She even gets Sara’s sister’s name tattooed on her breast to match the tattoo Sara has and dyes her hair to look more like Sara.

 Come Back to Me (2014)